Panic Buttons: How to Stop Anxiety and Its Triggers

 Calm Anxiety with Present-Moment Mindfulness

 The H.A.L.T. acronym stands for Hungry, Angry, Lonely, and Tired.
 Each one triggers a mental or physical reaction that resembles anxiety – and each one is within your control.
 H.A.L.T. is a handy tool for maintaining calm and avoiding anxiety.
-After panic attacks tortured me for three long years, I became aware of what was happening in my body and learned to avoid triggers.
+After panic attacks tortured me for three long years, I learned to become aware of what was happening in my body and how to avoid triggers.
 When I felt myself on the edge of panic, I’d run down the checklist and immediately take action to fix one of the four possible causes.
 Taking action was empowering and grounding.
 It also calmed the anxiety.

 5 of 13